kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/_index.md

 description: "Kiali data sources and add-ons."
 ---

-Prometheus and Jaeger are primary data sources for Kiali.
+Prometheus is a required telemetry data source for Kiali.
+Jaeger is a highly recommended tracing data source.
+Kiali also offers a simple Grafana add-on integration.
 This page describes how to configure Kiali to communicate with these dependencies.
-Kiali optionally provides a minimalistic integration with Grafana.

 Read the dedicated configuration page to learn more.